 The Amazon rain forest is the largest on earth, with about 6 million square miles, and it's not surprising that it also has the largest number of endangered animals.
 As of 2009, the list is in the hundreds.
 Some of the larger animals that are key to keeping the environment healthy are the apex predators, such as the jaguar and the ocelot.
 Smaller mammals are also critically endangered, and monkey species top the list.
-The brown headed spider monkey, the Colombian woolly monkey and the buffy-headed capuchin are among some of the many that span nearly the entire continent.
+The brown headed spider monkey (pictured above), the Colombian woolly monkey and the buffy-headed capuchin are among some of the many that span nearly the entire continent.

 Temperate Rain Forests